michaelagbiaowei/altschool-holiday-project-challenge/README.md

 ![s1](/images/e3.png)

-## **Create a Bastion Host**
+## **3. Create a Bastion Host**

 A bastion host is a server whose purpose is to provide access to a private network from an external network.
 This is necessary because our subnets are private, hence, the bastion host which is within the same VPC serves as a bridge to establibish connection to the private subnets.
 The best practice is that anyone who needs access to any of the computers inside the VPC must SSH into the bastion host first before doing another SSH to the instance they want to go to.

 Navigate to the ec2 console and click on Launch Instance

-Write the name of your instance, and your choice of Amazon Machine Image.
+Write the name of your instance, and using Ubuntu as our choice of Linux Distro.

 ![s1](/images/bastion1.png)